Fatumayattani/desert_wifi_nodes/DEPLOYMENT.md

 # Smart Contract Deployment Guide

-This guide explains how to deploy the Desert WiFi Nodes smart contracts to the Scroll network and configure the frontend application.
+This guide explains how to deploy the Deslink smart contracts to the Scroll network and configure the frontend application.

 ## Contract Versions